Bradbury Park improvement project - Kedron

 These works also included the construction of the Magic Forest – a small nature play space nestled among existing trees, located on the southern side of the netball courts.
-This play area provides an environment that encourages challenging and imaginative play in a natural setting.
+This play area provides an environment that encourages creative and imaginative play in a natural setting.
 The nature play space incorporates natural elements such as logs and rocks, as well as hidden sculptures to encourage curiosity and imagination.
-It has become a special place to be enjoyed by children aged 3-10 years along with their parents and carers.
+It has become a special place enjoyed by children aged 3-10 years along with their parents and carers.

 Download our brochure on the Magic Forest in your preferred format:

 - Welcome to the Magic Forest of Bradbury Park (PDF - 1Mb)

 - Welcome to the Magic Forest of Bradbury Park (Word - 788kb).